 - Flightsee by helicopter.
 Denali rightfully draws the most attention, but it is just one of many mountains within the 600-mile-long Alaska Range.
 For lofty views of Denali National Park, plus the chance to explore neighboring areas that few travelers do, take a 70-minute helicopter flightseeing tour.
 Feeling adventurous?
 Heli-hiking also available.

-Rent a Jeep for the Day
+Rent a Car for the Day

 Independently explore the Denali Park entrance area, or frontcountry as it is often called, in your own jeep for the day.
 Drive into the park as far as Savage River, take your time stopping at interpretive displays, visit the park's sled dog kennel.
-Half-day and full-day rentals available.

 Another option?
 Drive the Denali Highway on a guided jeep tour.
 This remote stretch of road runs east of the Denali Park border, providing sweeping views of the eastern Alaska Range and ample wildlife viewing opportunities.